 And it’s definitely less than the $5,000 you’ll pay for the Aston Martin Silver Cross—yes, there’s an Aston Martin stroller, in case you want to spend the big bucks to feel like 007 with a baby.

 For your second kid, you’ll need to buy the additional seat, which costs you another $120, or $515 total for the whole set.
+BUT, if you know you’re going to want that additional seat down the road, or are ready for it right away, you can bundle the stroller and the second seat to save $20, bringing the price to just $495 (just add both items to your cart, savings are applied automatically).
 That’s still a good bit less than comparable double strollers like the Upperbaby Cruz, which start around $700.

 Looking to get fancy?
 You can buy some other accessories as well: